 Meet the Team

-Kelli Cook was born in Vernal, Utah.
+Kelli Cox was born in Vernal, Utah.
 She graduated from Uintah High School in Vernal.
-She is married and has two children.
+She has two children.
 Kelli worked as a surgical assistant, for the podiatrist of the Utah Jazz, and as an assistant at the Magnolia and Conroe ISDs.
 (For that, she apologizes.)
 She is an avid snow skier, hiker, artist (oil paintings), and white water rafter.
-She loves to read and do anything outside, especially working as a rancher and chicken farmer.
+She loves to read and do anything outside.

 Kelli is the Gulf Coast Regional Coordinator of the Campaign for Liberty, member of the Liberty Belles Republican Women, Chair of the Montgomery County Republican Party Finance Committee, Chair of Freedom & Liberty Conservatives PAC, and has worked on dozens of issues and political campaigns.
 Kelli worked to kill red light cameras in Texas, got the 20% homestead in Montgomery County, and was one of two activists who, by themselves, killed the Magnolia Tax Ratification election in August, 2018.
 She’s a gun rights activist.